crossbario/autobahn-js/README.md

 Set environment variables:

-  1. JAVA_HOME pointing to your Java run-time
+  1. JAVA_HOME pointing to your Java run-time, e.g.

+  		C:\Program Files\Java\jre7

+  2. adding Python & Python scripts to PATH, e.g.

+ 		C:\Python27;C:\Python27\Scripts;

-  2. JS_COMPILER pointing to the Google Closure compiler.jar
+  3. JS_COMPILER pointing to the Google Closure compiler.jar

+		C:\Program Files\Google Closure\compiler.jar

-Now clone the repo, set the appropriate AutobahnJS version and build:
+Now clone the repo:

 	git clone git://github.com/tavendo/AutobahnJS.git

+You need to include the submodules (i.e. currenlty when.js):

 	cd AutobahnJS
+	git submodule init

+and then update them

+	git submodule update

+Updating CryptoJS needs to be done manually, since they are not on Git.

+For  a release version, set the appropriate AutobahnJS version in 'version.txt', e.g

     vi version.txt

+Scons currently needs to be run from the Windows shell, so open one, go to the AutobahnJS directory, and run

 	scons

 This will produce 2 files